Nedcotter/Dank-memer-bot/README.md

 ## Bot in action
 This is after running the bot for about 18 hours straight We ran 2 bots simultaneously and of course the multiplier has a big impact so the future prestige setting will help with grinding SIGNIFICANTLY
+Disclaimer -- In the screenshot below the bot had actually died a couple times over night resuling in a few million in lost revenue even though it had gotten life savers from level upgrades the bot had used them up.
+Ergo the bot had actually earn far more than this.

+I recommend buying a bunch of life savers before running the bot, even with auto deposit enabled it can still die right before the deposit.

 ![discordbot1](https://user-images.githubusercontent.com/55029062/147928741-f70fb049-4005-43ab-bcc0-8b2632277fdf.png)